Velsen: Transport

-Also there used to be the Fast Flying Ferry to Amsterdam.
-There used to be a railway link between IJmuiden and Amsterdam, the IJmondlijn until 1999, when it was closed.
+Also, there used to be the Fast Flying Ferry to Amsterdam.

+There was railway link between IJmuiden and Amsterdam, the IJmondlijn, that closed in 1999.

 Local government

 Velsen in 1867.
 The North Sea Canal is shown as planned and partially under construction.

-The municipal council of Velsen consists of 33 seats, which are divided now (2022) as follows:
+The municipal council of Velsen consists of 33 seats, which divided at the 2026 local elections as follows: